 The Environmental Cleanup Program was established by DOE in 1989 to evaluate and take appropriate actions to ensure protection of human health and the environment.
-The Environmental Cleanup Program at Portsmouth supports site investigations, environmental response actions, and decontamination and decommissioning (D&D) of inactive facilities.
+Cleanup activities include site investigations, environmental response actions, and decontamination and decommissioning (D&D) of inactive facilities.
 Decisions and projects consider risk analysis along with programmatic goals, legal requirements, regulatory milestones, stakeholder input, and available funding.